 44. Go to the movies

 45. Explore your hometown like a tourist

-46. Have your favorite drink at an outdoor bar
+46. Have your favourite drink at an outdoor bar

 47. Go to an amusement park